National Center for Employee Ownership: History

+Rosen had gone to graduate school at Cornell University, where he was awarded a Ph.D. in 1973; his doctoral thesis concerned aspects of the politics of U.S. state legislatures.
+He then taught politics and government at Ripon College, before getting a fellowship from the American Political Science Association to work at the United States Congress.

 In 1994, sociologist William Foote Whyte, one of the founding members of the NCEO board of directors, described the circumstances preceding the foundation of the NCEO, writing that "in the Reagan landslide of 1980, Senator Gaylord Nelson and Representative Peter Kostmayer lost their seats in Congress...
 That ended the congressional careers of Corey Rosen, Karen Young, and Joseph Blasi.
 Although this seemed a severe blow to the employee ownership movement, it did not turn out that way.
 Corey and Karen transferred their activities to their home in Arlington, Virginia, and established the National Center for Employee Ownership (NCEO)".

 Although ESOPs were rare at the time, Rosen asserted that if more people understood them and the benefits they were asserted to provide for companies, more companies would adopt them.
 By January 1982, the fledgling organization reported having "350 members from unions, businesses, and trade associations".
 Also in January 1982, the organization sponsored "its first buyout symposium for labor unions".
 Later in 1982, Rosen published a book titled Employee Ownership: Issues, Resources and Legislation.

 Over the course of the following decade, the organization relocated its headquarters to Oakland, California, and developed a substantial library of information and authority within the field.
 As of 1994, Whyte wrote that the NCEO had come to be recognized as the prime source for information and ideas on employee ownership", and that it was "increasingly well financed by membership and conference fees and research grants".
 Economic sociologist Joseph Blasi also served for a time on the board during this period.

 As of 2022, the NCEO claims to have more than 3,000 members including both ESOP companies and academics.